Classroom Exploration Areas

 Music and Movement

 Music and movement are social activities that help children feel a part of the group.
 Through music and movement, children can express their feelings, and improve their balance, coordination and rhythm (2.J.03).
 The teachers play music which offer children an outlet for children’s energy and high spirits.
-Children can play with instruments, records, tapes, and props for dancing and singing (2.J.02).
-Children are provided varies opportunities to learn new concepts and vocabulary related to music and dance (2.J.04.b & d).
+Children can play with instruments and props for dancing and singing (2.J.02).
+Children are provided various opportunities to learn new concepts and vocabulary related to music and dance (2.J.04.b & d).